Sin City Baby!!!

 Currency: US Dollar

 Las Vegas is located in the Mojave Desert and is the most populous city within the state of Nevada.
-Affectionately known as Sin City, Las Vegas is like a playground for adults.
-But as the city has grown, so have the options for family-friendly activities.
-Las Vegas is mostly known for gambling and upscale casinos, but there is so much more.
+Affectionately known as Sin City, it’s like a playground for adults.
+But as the city has grown, to have the options for family-friendly activities.
+Known for gambling and upscale casinos, but there is so much more.
 Often called The Entertainment Capital of the World, there is plenty to do and see throughout the city.
-Las Vegas is one of the world’s best nightlife destinations, plays host to many shows and sporting events, as well as being a top location for business conventions and conferences due to a booming hospitality industry.
+This is one of the world’s best nightlife destinations, plays host to many shows and sporting events, as well as being a top location for business conventions and conferences due to a booming hospitality industry.

 Gamble of Course

 Until recently, Las Vegas was the biggest gambling destination in the world.
 Now, it is second only to Macau, China.
-The great part about gambling in Las Vegas is the sheer variety.
+The great part about gambling here is the sheer variety.
 There aren’t too many games that you can’t find somewhere in the city.
-Plus Las Vegas is one of the few places that legally allow sports betting.
+Sin City was one of the few places that legally allowed sports betting.
+Some states are allowing sports betting now, but Vegas is still the go-to place.
 Keep in mind that the table minimums can be a little high on the Strip, especially on weekends and holidays.

 Catch a Show